 A good example is the city of Essen, Germany.
 The city had to reinvent itself.
 Even within incentives for companies, Essen was unable to attract people and retain talents.
 The offer of jobs in cities recognized for their quality of life, such as Munich, was the main reason.
 People want more than salaries: they want a good place to live.
 Today the city is going through a restructuring process, including its heritage, the recovery of the river and the incentive for art.

 Until recently, it was necessary to be in a big city to have access to a connected life.
 Today, technology allows us to work from wherever we want.
-And researches confirm: 40% of people want to work remotely.
+And researches confirm: more and more people want to work remotely.
 We can live in a more pleasant city and work online.

 In this context, Lages is a city with several ingredients to become a reference: a rich history, a strategic location and a pleasant natural environment.
 The city should rediscover its potentials and turn them into vectors of its identity, generating a sense of belonging, quality of life and social interactions.
 Essential for the future is the development with the city’s unique features, considering human scale and nature as the basis for territorial planning.